agordon/gcc_coverage_demo/README.md

 Coverage and Code-Complexity example
 ====================================

-This tiny project demonstrage the use of GCC's coverage facility, and the `lcov` coverage report program, and McCabe complexity of a C program.
+This tiny project demonstrage the use of several quality-control tools:

+1. GCC's code coverage facility
+2. The `lcov` coverage report program
+3. McCabe complexity of a C program
+4. llvm/clang static code analyzer

 TL;DR
 -----